 If you do not have a tablet with stylus or a printer-scanner machine, you can use a document scanning app (eg, CamScanner) to convert hand-written homework for electronic submission.
-See CANVAS > Labs for video tutorials on document scanning and upload to CANVAS.
+See links in CANVAS for video tutorials on document scanning and uploading.